xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 The syntax remains relatively easy to read, but the Liquid tags still introduce a new language, that needs to be parsed and processed.

+### Jinja2

+The default syntax of [Jinja2](http://jinja.pocoo.org/docs/dev/) matches Django syntax in many ways, and it also very similar to the syntax of [Liquid](https://shopify.github.io/liquid/) metadata, so it will not be repeated here.

 ### ST CubeMX

 CubeMX uses `.ftl` files with a complex script syntax, somehow inspired by xml; tags may come in pairs (`[if]`, `[/if]`), and substitutions are encoded like macros (`${argument.name}`).